vipickering/vincentp/_posts/2018-06-08-acoustic-kitty.md

 modified :
 modifiedReason:
 twitterCard: true
-tags: "process thoughts ux failure"
+tags:
+- process
+- thoughts
+- ux
+- failure
 ---

 Failure can happen at many points in a scenario, care must be taken to constantly re-evaluate a solution checking for weakness through testing.